Here you will find helpful tips and resources to help prepare your camper for an awesome week at Camp Harlow.

 How does the Camp Store and Café work?

 Campers are able to purchase items with funds added to their account.
 At the store, items include apparel, toys, candy and essentials.
 The café offers drinks and snacks available for purchase.

 #1.
-We are a ministry of First Baptist Church.
+We are a ministry of First Baptist Church of Eugene.

 #2.
 We are a faith based-camp that adheres to a Biblical Christian worldview.